Photo by Ian Taylor on Unsplash

 Furious discussions have been started in r/Singapore regarding the different permutations of scenarios that could caused this tragedy:

 - Fellow soldier's and commander's fault for not ensuring proper safety before operating equipment

 - Fellow soldier's and commander's fault for not getting the victim out of danger in due time

 - Victim's negligence for failing to follow safety procedure

 Of course, none of us know the actual situation on ground, but we all know that it just takes one person to be "out of sync" for accidents to occur.

-In light of recent such training related incidents, it just struck us as to how fragile and unpredictable our lives actually are.
+In light of recent training-related incidents, it just struck me how fragile and unpredictable our lives actually are.

 Some people reflected on their lives and believed that they should put all fear and inhibition behind and do whatever they please before they leave this place.

 While that attitude is reasonable or even encouraged, I don't think we should just go all YOLO it out in reaction to intense emotional happenings, but rather to live every day of our lives purposefully.
 Rest in peace, Aloysius Pang.

 Support Yap Han Chiang by becoming a sponsor.
 Any amount is appreciated!